ScorpyG/beyond-the-horizon/README.md

 ## Description

-Utilize NASA APIs to display contents related to space exploration and help people learn more about the world beyond our own.
-Make it fun and interactive and also look out for alien 👽
+Utilize different REST APIs to display contents related to space exploration and help people learn more about the world beyond our own.
+Make it fun and interactive and also look out for alien 👽.
+Learning Three.js to create an interactive environment and implementing through React framework with [Drei](https://docs.pmnd.rs/drei/introduction) & [React Three Fiber](https://docs.pmnd.rs/react-three-fiber).

-Targeting APIs:
+REST APIs:
 - APOD (Astronomy Picture of the Day)
-- Mars Rover Photos: Images captured by NASA Mars Rovers (Curiosity, Oppertunity and Spirit)
+- Mars Rover Photos: Images captured by NASA Mars Rovers (Curiosity, Opportunity and Spirit)
 - Insight: Mars Weather Service API (Not 100% accurate)
 - International Space Station Tracker